arathism/week3_Portfolio/README.md

 - ➕ Add tasks dynamically using user input
 - 🌙 Dark/Light theme toggle
 - 📌 Navigation menu with anchor links
-- 🎨 Gradient header banner
+- 🎨 Gradient header design
-- 📦 Card-style sections with shadows and rounded corners
+- 📦 Card-style layout with shadows and rounded corners
 - ✨ Hover effects on buttons and navigation links
 - 📱 Responsive design for different screen sizes
 - 📩 Contact form with Name, Email, and Message fields
-- Footer section with copyright information
+- Footer with copyright information

 ---